-Action FFM-6: Analysis of contaminant levels in eggs

-Linked to Action FFM-8
+Action FFM-6: Analysis of contaminant levels in eggs Linked to Action FFM-8

-BUIs Addressed: Degradation of Fish and Wildlife Populations, Bird and Animal Deformities or Reproductive Problems

-- In February 2014, EC completed a report on its 3-year common tern and herring gull study, which was based on fieldwork and laboratory analysis in 2011, 2012 and 2013 to assess deformities, reproductive health, and chemical contamination (in eggs) of these indicator species.
+BUIs Addressed: Degradation of Fish and Wildlife Populations, Bird and Animal Deformities or Reproductive Problems laboratory analysis in 2011, 2012 and 2013 to assess deformities, reproductive health, and chemical contamination (in eggs) of these indicator species.
 The report was shared with BPAC in March 2014, which followed a presentation of the preliminary findings the previous June.
 An addendum was circulated in December 2014 with added detail on embryonic deformities.
-The total project cost was \$157,000 (not including salary). - The study's conclusion is, "there is little evidence of impaired reproduction or deformities in colonial waterbirds [herring gulls and common terns] attributable to local contamination effects within the St. Marys River AOC".
-Key findings include: - contaminant levels are low overall and not
+The total project cost was \$157,000 (not including salary).